COVID-19 pandemic in Saskatchewan: Overview

-Despite the wave, Moe continued to resist implementing any new Public Health Orders beyond those already in place, arguing that they were not necessary.
-In late-January (amid a protest against vaccine mandates for cross-border land travel, promoted primarily by individuals associated with far-right groups), Moe pledged to eventually drop the proof of vaccination requirements in the near future.
-The province concurrently began to implement a policy of living with COVID-19 as an endemic respiratory illness, including recommending rapid antigen tests—which are not counted in the provincial statistics by the Saskatchewan Health Authority (SHA)—over PCR tests for those who are asymptomatic.
-On February 7, 2022, the province ceased all SHA-provided PCR testing outside of "priority populations", and the daily publication of COVID-19-related statistics (switching to only a weekly summary released on Thursdays).
-The next day, Moe announced that proof of vaccination would end on February 14, and that the mask mandate would be lifted by the end of February.
+Despite the latest wave, the provincial government continued to resist implementing any new Public Health Orders beyond those already in place, arguing that they were not necessary.
+In late January, amid a protest against vaccine mandates for cross-border land travel, promoted primarily by individuals associated with far-right groups, Moe spoke in support of the convoy and pledged to drop proof of vaccination requirements.
+The province concurrently began to implement a policy of living with COVID-19 as an endemic respiratory illness, including recommending rapid antigen tests—which have not been counted in the provincial statistics by the SHA—over PCR tests.
+On February 7, 2022, the province ceased all SHA-provided PCR testing outside of "priority populations", and the daily publication of COVID-19-related statistics, switching to weekly summaries.
+This included ending updates to the public COVID-19 dashboard, which had provided publicly-available information to residents since the earliest days of the pandemic.
+The next day, Moe announced that proof of vaccination would end on February 14, and that the mask mandate and all remaining measures would be lifted by the end of February.
+By April 2023, the 403 reported hospitalizations in the province, including 25 ICU patients, neared their peak from February, and exceeded by approximately four times the per capita hospitalizations reported in other provinces including British Columbia and Ontario.

-On June 23, 2022, the SHA discontinued weekly reports, announcing that it will only release epidemiological reports on a monthly basis from then on.
+On June 23, 2022, the SHA discontinued weekly reports, announcing that it would release epidemiological reports on a monthly basis from then on.